StellaSTWong/StellaSTWong.github.io/content/Portfolio/MyPortfolio/index.md

   class="post_image"
 >}}

-**Example: Knowledge exchange, brainstorming and strategising in relation to responsible investment/Business & Human Rights in the extractive industries in Southeast Asia and East Asia back in 2018**
+**Example: Knowledge exchange, brainstorming and strategising in relation to responsible investment/ Business & Human Rights in the extractive industries in Southeast Asia and East Asia back in 2018**

 {{< figure
   src="OxfamEIWorkshop2019.png"